-The fiscal manager will prepare reports for funding sources and other organizations as required by contract or agreement.
+The fiscal director will prepare reports for funding sources and other organizations as required by contract or agreement.

-- 1. The fiscal manager will prepare and maintain on a current basis a listing of financial reports and due dates and the program officer will maintain the same for performance and other programmatic reports.
-It will be the responsibility of the fiscal manager and program officer to insure that all reports are submitted on a timely basis. - 2.
-The fiscal manager will also prepare payroll and tax reports as required by Federal and Montana state agencies.
+- The fiscal director will prepare and maintain on a current basis a listing of financial reports and due dates and the program director will maintain the same for performance and other programmatic reports.
+It will be the responsibility of the fiscal director and program director to ensure that all reports are submitted on a timely basis. - 2.
+The fiscal director will also prepare payroll and tax reports as required by Federal and Montana state agencies.
 The annual reports include, but are not limited to: IRS W-2 and 3 employee incomes, IRS 1099 payment to others, Montana State Fund workers' compensation.
 The quarterly reports include, but are not limited to: IRS 941 payroll taxes and Montana Unemployment tax.